-Guidelines 3 (1)
+Paragraph 3 (1)

-DISASTER PREPAREDNESS, RECOVERY AND COMMUNICATIONS GUIDELINES FOR ALL TELECOMMUNICATIONS NETWORK FACILITY AND SERVICE PROVIDERS
+DISASTER PREPAREDNESS, RECOVERY AND COMMUNICATIONS GUIDELINES FOR ALL TELECOMMUNICATIONS NETWORK FACILITIES AND SERVICE PROVIDERS

-1.0DISASTER PREPAREDNESS
+1.0 DISASTER PREPAREDNESS

-Every network facility and service provider shall ensure the security and resilience of their facilities against potential disasters by implementing the following:
+Every Network facilities and service provider shall ensure the security and resilience of their facilities against potential disasters by implementing the following:

-- (a) Maintain appropriate protection for telecommunications assets; - (b) prevent unauthorized physical access, damage to and interference with business premises; - (c) ensure effective and secure operation of telecommunication facilities; and - (d) safeguard information in networks, and secure operation of information processing facilities. - (e) Every Network facility and service provider shall include a list of the Disaster Preparedness procedures implemented by it in the Appendix of its Disaster Recovery Plan.
+- (a) Maintain appropriate protection for telecommunications assets; - (b) Prevent unauthorized physical access, damage to and interference with business premises; - (c) Ensure effective and secure operation of telecommunication facilities; and - (d) Safeguard information in Networks, and secure operation of information processing facilities. - (e) Every Network facilities and service provider shall include a list of the Disaster Preparedness procedures implemented by it in the Appendix of its Disaster Recovery Plan.

-1.1 Telecommunication Asset Management
+1.1.
+Telecommunication Asset Management

-A network facility and service provider shall adopt the following:
+A Network facilities and service provider shall adopt the following:

-- (a) Identify its telecommunication assets and maintain an inventory of them; - (b) Designate an individual or entity responsible for telecommunication services maintenance, use of, and access to telecommunication assets; - (c) Classify information and outputs from systems handling confidential data, in terms of their value, sensitivity and criticality to the telecommunications organization; and - (d) Develop appropriate procedures for information labelling and handling, in accordance with the classification scheme adopted by the network facility and service provider.
+- (a) Identify its telecommunication assets and maintain an inventory; - (b) Designate an individual or entity responsible for telecommunication services maintenance, use of, and access to telecommunication assets; - (c) Classify information and outputs from systems handling confidential data, in terms of their value, sensitivity and criticality to the telecommunications organization; and - (d) Develop appropriate procedures for information labelling and handling, in accordance with the classification scheme adopted by the Network facilities and service provider.
 Procedures for information labelling need to cover information assets in physical and electronic formats.

-1.2 Physical Security
+1.2.
+Physical Security

-A network facility and service provider shall adopt the following:
+A Network facilities and service provider shall adopt the following:

-- (a) use security perimeters (barriers such as walls, card-controlled entry gates or manned reception desks) to protect areas which contain switching, transmission, operation and information processing facilities; - (b) protect secure areas by appropriate entry controls and intrusion detection devices to ensure that only authorized personnel are allowed access;
+- (a) Use security perimeters (barriers such as walls, card-controlled entry gates or manned reception desks) to protect areas which contain switching, transmission, operation and information processing facilities; - (b) Protect secure areas by appropriate entry controls and intrusion detection devices to ensure that only authorized personnel are allowed access;